-- 1) Shall outreach to members of the Greek community and non-IV organizations. - 2) Shall work with Off-Campus Coordinator to organize an outreach effort at least once (1) a quarter. - 3) Shall hold two (2) regularly scheduled office hours per week.
+- 3) Shall hold two (2) regularly scheduled office hours per week. - P) Duties and Power of the Greek Liaison Coordinator - 1) Shall outreach to members of the Greek community and non-IV organizations. - 2) Shall work with Off-Campus Coordinator to organize an outreach effort at least once (1) a quarter. - 3) Shall hold two (2) regularly scheduled office hours per week.

 SECTION 13.
 A.S.
-WOMYN'S COMMISSION
+WOMXN'S COMMISSION